Adding Specialized Constraints

-gurobipy-pandas helper methods currently only cover building linear and quadratic constraints, i.e. those which can be expressed using pandas’ built-in arithmetic, groupby, and aggregation methods.
-In some cases you may need to build other constraint types, such as SOS or general constraints, between different series of variables.
-This page provides some simple recipes for such operations.
+gurobipy-pandas helper methods only cover building linear and quadratic constraints.
+In some cases you may need to build other constraint types, such as SOS or general constraints, using pandas series of variables or expressions.
+This page provides recipes for these cases.

 >>> import pandas as pd